-If these organizers and sponsors were really interested about supporting the industry, then what happened to awards such as the best record label of the Year? best New comer of the year? best event producer of the year? best music video director of the year? or Best music TV show?
-This is non existent because the probable winners behind such awards will not be celebrities, nor would they get international music fans excited about their names so therefore their talents and contributions go ignored.
+If these organizers and sponsors were really interested in supporting the industry, then what happened to awards such as the best record label of the Year? best New comer of the year? best event producer of the year? best music video director of the year? or Best music TV show?
+This is nonexistent because the probable winners behind such awards will not be celebrities, nor would they get international music fans excited about their names so therefore their talents and contributions go ignored.

-Instead, you have Best collaboration of the Year, how exciting (sarcasm).
-Notice we are not touching onto conspiracies of the fairness of the awards, but just the basic skeleton.
+Instead, you have the best collaboration of the Year, how exciting (sarcasm).
+Notice we are not touching on conspiracies of the fairness of the awards, but just the basic skeleton.
 The truth is they focus more on the show part of ‘Award Show’, the awards to gravitate fans to the event.
 Almost as if they awards is fitted to ensure the popular people will be in attendance for more media hype.
 After, their money is then made, sponsor brands are promoted, because you watched your favourite celebrity on stage.

 With the new internet download culture that has plagued the music industry, most of the artists do not sell records as people do not buy CDs anymore.
 The main source of income for musicians is strictly based upon sponsorship and hiring by major brands, event guest appearances and show performances.
-Therefore decision can be easily financially swayed.
+Therefore decisions can be easily financially swayed.
 This is where paying for awards comes into place raising questions why some artist leave with awards.

 It would actually be wrong for the creatives in fashion to blindly aspire to that of the music industry that at the moment hasn’t really got a leg to stand on without corporate sponsorship.
 But instead to look forward to events and awards that genuinely support real talent and business as well as establishing an independent industry that can continue to grow as it is doing now with or without sponsors.
 And if and when it accepts sponsorship, it does upon it’s own terms.
 Because in long site, such events do have repercussions and do not achieve half as much as they would if they were able to break names into the industry.
 On that note congratulations to all the winners at the VGMA listed below.